Benefits of Kettlebell Flipping and Juggling

 Tags: kettlebell juggling

 This entry was posted on Wednesday, October 24th, 2012 at 9:05 am and is filed under advanced kettlebell training feats, grip strength, hand strength, kettlebell training.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson